TwylaHelps/twyla.service/README.md

 The Twyla Service library provides primitives to build micro services that just work within the Twyla platform.

+## Installation

+- Clone this repository to your machine.
+- `cd` to the directory and run `pipenv install --dev`.
+- Make sure that all tests pass: `pytest`.

 ## RPC (not yet implemented)

 Remote procedure calls are used for synchronous communication between services